Tank1334/Onboarding-Newbies/chapter_02/day_05.md

 Congratulations on completing Day 05!
 You're now equipped with the principles that will guide you in designing and structuring your code effectively.

+## Wrapping Up: :hourglass_flowing_sand:
+Discuss with your mentor about the day's learnings and explore potential project applications.
+Reflect on the significance of OOP and design principles in software development and how you can apply these concepts in your coding endeavors.